-Categorized as the otogi-zōshi style narrative literature, the Tale of Nakayama Tokiwa is based on a legendary twelfth-century warrior, Minamoto no Yoshitsune (appears as ‘Ushiwaka’ in the story).
-He leaves Imperial Kyoto for the northern territory of Japan, and his mother Tokiwa, for the want of seeing her son once again, follows his path but inadvertently falls into the hands of thieves in Nakayama.
-Ushiwaka comes to know of his mother’s sorrowful fate and pledges a revenge.
+Categorized as the otogi-zōshi-style narrative literature, the Tale of Yamanaka Tokiwa is based on a legendary twelfth-century warrior, Minamoto no Yoshitsune (appears as ‘Ushiwaka’ in the story).
+He leaves Imperial Kyoto for the northern territory of Japan, and his mother Tokiwa, for the want of seeing her son once again, follows his path but inadvertently falls into the hands of thieves in Yamanaka.
+Ushiwaka comes to know of his mother’s ill fate and pledges a revenge.

 This play was a popular program of puppet theaters during the first half of the seventeenth century.
 The scroll was likely to have been produced based on an authorized original script of the play.
-This epic tale consists of twelve chapters (scrolls), stretching a total of over 150 m.
-Its illustrations are considered to be the most vibrant and powerful of all narrative scrolls attributed to him, suggesting the artist’s dedicated involvement in the production process.
+This epic tale consists of twelve chapters (tomes), and the scrolls stretch a total of over 150 m.
+This series is considered to be the most vibrant and powerful of all narrative scrolls attributed to him, suggesting the artist was most dedicated in the production process.
 Matabei’s distinctive brushwork is evident throughout, particularly with the excellent depiction of the backgrounds and customs, seen in Chapters 2 and 3.
 Some scenes are depicted particularly candidly, such as Tokiwa and her lady-in-waiting under attack by the pirates in Chapter 4, and Ushiwaka slaying the culprits in Chapter 9.
 His genius is also found in the expressions of suspense and emotions through the depiction of props in the scenes.
-He also leveraged his deep understanding of classic paintings, which shows in the compositions of some scenes.
+He also leveraged his deep understanding of classical paintings, which shows in the compositions of some scenes.

-The work came into the public light when the properties of the Matsudaira family were put to auction in 1925, then in 1928, a famous publisher Hasegawa Minokichi acquired it, alarmed that it was otherwise going to be sold to a German collector.
+The work came into the public light when the properties of the Matsudaira family were put to auction in 1925, and then a famous publisher Hasegawa Minokichi acquired the scrolls three years later, alarmed that they were otherwise going to be sold to a German collector.
 Hasegawa thus became a precursor of the social enthusiasm in Iwasa Matabei in the mid-20th century.
 This work has thus historical value to learn about the life of this somehow elusive artist and his extraordinary paintings.